The Journeyman Project 1: Pegasus Prime

 - 0 % negative mentions

-The humor in the game is characterized by its clever and unexpected challenges that lead to amusing outcomes, often accompanied by witty commentary.
-Players find the blend of visual appeal and comedic elements engaging, making the experience enjoyable and worth exploring multiple times.
+The humor in the game is characterized by its clever and unexpected outcomes, often resulting from logical missteps or simple mistakes, which are accompanied by amusing commentary.
+Players find the humorous elements both challenging and visually appealing, making the experience enjoyable and worth exploring.

 “They're challenging, funny, and really appealing to look at.”

-“Other than the obvious ways, plenty of at-first-sight logical steps or simple mishaps can result in your demise and some often hilarious commentary about you.”
+“Plenty of at-first-sight logical steps or simple mishaps can result in your demise, accompanied by some often hilarious commentary about you.”

 - optimization2 mentions